By this point, you don’t need anyone to tell you the holiday season is right around the corner.

 But you can’t wait until November to start thinking about how you’re going to get your piece of the retail pie this holiday season.
-In fact, as of August, 39% of consumers have already started their holiday shopping.
+In fact, 35% of consumers have already started their holiday shopping.

 Take time as soon as you can to start mapping out a schedule for the holiday season.
 Think about when you send your regularly scheduled email newsletter, what you’ll be posting on Facebook or Twitter leading up to the holidays, and when you may want to offer a local deal.